Rand Flem-Ath

 Rand Flem-Ath (born c.
 1949 as Rand Fleming) is a Canadian librarian and author known for his numerous books about the lost continent of Atlantis and the theory of Earth Crustal Displacement.

+Biography

+Rand Flem-Ath was born Rand Fleming, but when he married Rose De'ath they adopted the joint surname Flem-Ath.

 His views are influenced by Charles Hapgood and in turn influenced Graham Hancock's Fingerprints of the Gods.

-Personal

-Rand Flem-Ath was born Rand Fleming, but when he married Rose De'ath they adopted the joint surname Flem-Ath.